 Jardine

-"Underground at the Comstock with Jay",
+"Underground at the Comstock with Jay", pencil sketch by the author |

 Although the Jardine District, located in the vicinity of the town of Jardine in the upper Yellowstone River valley, was initially known for placer gold, the success of the lode mining outweighed placers.
 This district is located just north of Yellowstone Park.